|Online since 2002|

 Thanks for stopping by!

-Copyright © 2007-2013 Askdocweb, Inc. All Rights Reserved.
+Copyright © 2007-2017 Askdocweb, Inc. All Rights Reserved.
 The informaiton here is not intended to replace discussions with a health care provider.
 Do not use the information on this forum as a substitute for your doctor's advice.
 Always consult your doctor before taking any drug and follow your doctor's directions.
+Askdocweb, Inc. may be paid a commission on products sold through links to other websites.
+For more information see FTC Disclaimer.
 Source material: Food and Drug Administration, Medline, Physician's Desk Reference, and the largest community of people in the world, those who are concerned about side effects and healthcare.